keharaw/Gayta-Science/index.md

 ## Introduction

-With the growth of social media, hate speech has taken on new forms which has also been linked to a global increase in violence against minorities [^1].
-The most recent report by GLAAD - the world’s largest LGBTQ+ media advocacy organisation - found that 84% of LGBTQ+ adults believe there is not enough protection on social media to prevent harassment[^2].
-This coincides with Elon Musk’s acquisition of Twitter - Hate speech and conspiracy theories have risen on Twitter after Musk took over and experts suggest it will get worse under the guise of ‘free speech’[^3].
-This also includes a surge in anti-LGBTQ+ abuse [^4].
-Consequently, our group wanted to investigate the growth of hate speech online against one of the most marginalised groups in our communities.
+With the growth of social media, hate speech has taken on new forms which has also been linked to a global increase in violence against minorities.[^1] The most recent report by GLAAD - the world’s largest LGBTQ+ media advocacy organisation - found that 84% of LGBTQ+ adults believe there is not enough protection on social media to prevent harassment.[^2] This coincides with Elon Musk’s acquisition of Twitter - Hate speech and conspiracy theories have risen on Twitter after Musk took over and experts suggest it will get worse under the guise of ‘free speech’.[^3] This also includes a surge in anti-LGBTQ+ abuse.[^4] Consequently, our group wanted to investigate the growth of hate speech online against one of the most marginalised groups in our communities.

 ### *Motivations*

 The 2022 Fifa World Cup hosted in Qatar presented a critical event in which LGBTQ+ rights became the forefront of debates.
 Qatar is the first Arab nation to host the tournament, and marked a return to normality since the COVID-19 pandemic.
 However, this decision is not one without controversy.
 From migrant workers to accusations of a corrupt bidding process, the media has reported on many issues in Qatar.
 One major debate has been that of the LGBTQ+ community.
-Homosexual relationships are illegal under Qatar’s Islamic law and can be punishable by death [^5].
-Thus, players and fans were unable to freely express their LGBTQ+ identity or support.
+Homosexual relationships are illegal under Qatar’s Islamic law and can be punishable by death.[^5] Thus, players and fans were unable to freely express their LGBTQ+ identity or support.
 This led to widespread debates on social media regarding different cultures, values and beliefs.
 We aim to explore the general attitude of users towards the World Cup in Qatar and compare these to tweets and topics that emerged within an LGBTQ+ discourse.

 ### *Aims*